-The Board of Directors held eight meetings in 1998.
+The Board of Directors held six meetings in 1999.
 The Company's Bylaws provide that the Board of Directors, by resolution adopted by a majority of the whole Board, may designate an Executive Committee and one or more other committees, with each such committee to consist of two or more directors.
-The Board of Directors annually elects from its members the Executive, Audit, Executive Compensation and Employee Benefits, Corporate Governance (formerly the Nominating Committee), and Pension Committees.
-Each incumbent director, except for Mr. Wilson , for the period served in 1998, attended at least 75% of the aggregate of all meetings of the Board and the Committees on which he or she served.
+The Board of Directors annually elects from its members the Executive, Audit, Executive Compensation and Employee Benefits, Corporate Governance, and Pension Committees.

-Executive Committee.
+EXECUTIVE COMMITTEE.
 The Company's Bylaws provide that the Executive Committee shall have and exercise all of the authority of the Board in the management of the business and affairs of the Company, with certain exceptions.
-The Executive Committee is intended to serve in the event that action by the Board of Directors is necessary or desirable between regular meetings of the Board, or at a time when convening a meeting of the entire Board is not practical, and to make recommendations to the entire Board with respect to various matters.
-The Executive Committee did not meet in 1998.
+The Executive Committee is intended to serve in the event that action by the

+Board of Directors is necessary or desirable between regular meetings of the Board, or at a time when convening a meeting of the entire Board is not practical, and to make recommendations to the entire Board with respect to various matters.
+The Executive Committee met three times in 1999.
 The Executive Committee currently has five members, and the Chairman of the Company serves as Chairman of the Executive Committee.

-Audit Committee.
+AUDIT COMMITTEE.
 The Audit Committee is composed of three directors who are not officers of the Company or any of its subsidiaries.
-It meets periodically with the Company's financial officers and independent certified public accountants to review the scope of auditing procedures and the policies relating to the Company's accounting procedures and controls.
+The Committee meets periodically with the Company's financial officers and independent certified public accountants to review the scope of auditing procedures and the policies relating to the Company's accounting procedures and controls.
 The Committee also provides general oversight with respect to the accounting principles employed in the Company's financial reporting.
-The Audit Committee held two meetings in 1998.
+The Audit Committee has concurrent authority with the Board of Directors to select, evaluate and, where appropriate, replace the Company's independent auditors.
+The Audit Committee held two meetings in 1999.

-Executive Compensation and Employee Benefits Committee.
+EXECUTIVE COMPENSATION AND EMPLOYEE BENEFITS COMMITTEE.
 The Executive Compensation and Employee Benefits Committee is composed of three members of the Board who are not officers of the Company or any of its subsidiaries.
 The Executive Compensation and Employee Benefits Committee has the power to administer the Company's 1988 Stock Option Plan and to administer and make awards of stock options, dividend equivalents and restricted stock under the Company's 1994 Equity Compensation Plan.
 In addition, the Executive Compensation and Employee Benefits Committee reviews the recommendations of the Company's Chief Executive Officer as to appropriate compensation of the Company's officers (other than the Chief Executive Officer) and key personnel and recommends to the Board the compensation of such officers and the Company's Chief Executive Officer for the ensuing year.
-The Executive Compensation and Employee Benefits Committee held four meetings in 1998.
+The Executive Compensation and Employee Benefits Committee held three meetings in 1999.